kennedn/Stateful/README.md

 |1b645389     |![](resources/icons/monitor.png)|
 |ac3478d6     |![](resources/icons/test.png)|

+The back-end system does support custom base64 encoded images but there is currently no way to provide this via the front door.

 # Example JSON

-Fully constructed JSON objects can currently be pasted directly into clay config to parse.
+Fully constructed JSON objects can be pasted directly into clay config to parse.
 Example:

 ```json
 {